 1970 BA Hons Modern History, Brasenose College, Oxford University

 The focus of my research has been on mid-twentieth-century American fiction and the representation of masculinity.
-This was the subject of my PhD and an adaptation of this will be published by Edinburgh University Press as Anxious Men: Masculinity in American fiction of the mid-Twentieth Century.
+This was the subject of my PhD and an adaptation of this will be published in May 2020 by Edinburgh University Press as Anxious Men: Masculinity in American fiction of the mid-Twentieth Century.

 Review of Maggie McKinley, Masculinity and the Paradox of Violence in American Fiction, 1950-75 in Culture, Society & Masculinities, 2016.

 Review of Post-World War II Masculinities in British and American Literature and Cultures.
 Stefan Horlacher and Kevin Floyd (eds) in Contemporary Women’s Writing, 8:3, 2014, 430–31.

 ‘"A certain ill-defined disgrace": masculinity and sexuality in Ian McEwan’s On Chesil Beach’, English Review, 2011.

 '“The orgasm of a frigidaire”: Male sexuality and the female Other in post-World War II American fiction.'
 Masculinity and the Other: Historical Perspectives.
 Heather Ellis and Jessica Meyer (eds).
 Newcastle upon Tyne: Cambridge Scholars Publishing, 2009, 138–62.